-Luckily one of my relatives who lives in Hawaii, had already been paddle boarding for a few years so I had a board to get started.
+Luckily one of my relatives who live in Hawaii had already been paddle boarding for a few years, so I had a board to get started.

 It proved to be a lot more fun than I had imagined, and great exercise too.

 Hawaiians, being the first to discover surfing on waves, are also credited with first practicing stand up paddleboarding.

 It was initially just a convenient and more effective way to get from the shore out to sea where the waves were breaking.

 To stand up paddleboard, there are three necessary objects: a long thick surfboard that's specifically designed for the sport, a long-handled paddle, and a body of water.

 To keep the explanation as simple as possible, someone stands in an upright position on the board and rows through water using the paddle.

 Apart from technique and lots of practice, that's just about all there is to it.

 Beginners paddle in calmer water while experts can even take on giant waves in the middle of paddling.